jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_shape_gradient_fill_set_type.rs` - This example demonstrates adding
   a Textbox shape and setting some of the gradient fill properties.

-* `doc_shape_line.rs` - This example demonstrates adding a Textbox shape and setting some of the line properties.
+* `doc_shape_gradient_fill.rs` - This example demonstrates adding a Textbox
+  shape and setting some of the gradient fill properties.

 * `doc_shape_line_set_color.rs` - This example demonstrates adding a
   Textbox shape and setting some of the line properties.